antonioherling/antonioherling.github.io/_pages/research.md

 Papers
 ------

+Ribeiro Junior, A. C. H., Rerandomization with Continuus Treatments.
+In preparation (2026+)

 Ribeiro Junior, A. C. H., Branson, Z. Pilot-Informed Rerandomization with High-Dimensional Covariates.
 In preparation (2026+)

 Ribeiro Junior, A. C. H., Branson, Z. Quantile-balanced Rerandomization.
 In preparation (2026+)

+Ribeiro Junior, A. C. H. [Langevin-Gradient Rerandomization](https://arxiv.org/pdf/2604.07524).
+To be submitted (2026+)

 Ribeiro Junior, A. C. H., Branson, Z. [Does Rerandomization Help Beyond Covariate Adjustment?
 A Review and Guide for Theory and Practice](https://arxiv.org/abs/2512.05290).
 Submittted to Statistical Science (2025+)